kevinmilleryo/guitar-shop/README.md

     Added unit tests for maximum and minimum fields in PartTest class (lines 160-178)

 J.  Remove the class files for any unused validators in order to clean your code.
+    Removed DeletePartsValidator as it was not being used.